Student Support System (SSS) – Faculty

 If you are experiencing challenges, seeking help is a courageous thing to do for yourself and those who care about you.
 If the source of your stressors is academic, please contact me so that we can find solutions together.
 For personal concerns, Delta offers many resources at Inside Delta > Current Students.

-Please only submit one referral per type (Academic, Counseling, or Kudos) for each student.
+Please only submit one referral per type (Coordinated Care Network, Counseling, Teaching/Learning Center, or Kudos) for each student.
 If you think more than one referral per type is applicable, choose the referral of best fit, and include notes in your referral that include more about what the student needs.

 Each referral ends with the office it's associated.
-Please choose the one in those categories of best fit for the students you are submitting an alert.
+Please choose the one in those categories of best fit for the students you are submitting a referral.

 Once the referral is received in the system, the student will receive an email notifying them of the referral and the purpose of the outreach.
-The email will encourage the student to reach out for assistance and give contact information for the Teaching Learning Center or Personal Counseling Services – based on the nature of the referral.
+The email will encourage the student to reach out for assistance and give contact information for the Coordinated Care Network, Personal Counseling Services, or the Teaching Learning Center – based on the nature of the referral.

-Depending on the nature of the referral, the student will either be contacted by the Teaching Learning Center to offer support or a Counselor for mental health support or basic needs support.
+Depending on the nature of the referral, the student will either be contacted by the Student Care Coordinator in the Coordinated Care Network office for Basic Needs, the Personal Counseling Services office for mental health support, or Teaching Learning Center for tutoring, writing, or studying strategies support.

 Emails and phone calls will be made within 48 business hours to the student, giving the student a 14 day period to respond.